I have seen numerous alerts, blogs, and marketing emails disseminating about the Medicare Part D notice being “required” before October 15th.

 If you have questions about the above, or need help with another employee benefits administration question, please contact us!
 We would love to hear from you!

 The Compliance Rundown is not a law firm and cannot dispense legal advice.
-Anything contained in this post or on their website is not and should not be construed as legal advice.
+Anything in this post or on this website is not and should not be construed as legal advice.
 If you need legal advice, please contact your legal counsel.